jwodder/rst2json/README.rst

 subtitle, bibliographic fields, etc.) has been broken out from the body and split into multiple fields.
 By combining the output with a templating system like Jinja_, the user can perform more powerful & more customizable templating than is possible with Docutils' built-in template support.
+Version 0.3.0 even introduces the ability to split apart documents at section boundaries, thereby making it possible to convert a single input document into multiple output files.

-Sample templates that make use of the library's output can be found in
+Sample templates that make use of the library's output, along with a sample application for splitting sections into separate files, can be found in
 |exampledir|_.

 .. _reStructuredText: https://docutils.sourceforge.io/rst.html